Richard Hawkins (bishop)

 Richard Stephen Hawkins (born 2 April 1939) is a bishop in the Church of England and currently a chapter canon of Exeter Cathedral.

 Hawkins was educated at Exeter College, Oxford, and trained for ordination at St Stephen's House, Oxford.
-In his early ministry he was a team vicar in rural Devon and the city of Exeter.
+He was a team vicar in rural Devon and Exeter in his early ministry.
 He was then Archdeacon of Totnes before being ordained to the episcopate as the suffragan Bishop of Plymouth in the Diocese of Exeter.
 He was later translated to Crediton in the same diocese.

-Hawkins' father, John Hawkins, was the Archdeacon of Totnes.
+Hawkins' father, John Hawkins, was the Archdeacon of Totnes from 1962 until his death in 1965.